-I'm a big fan of David Myers, and not just because of his lovely French brasserie in West Hollywood, Comme Ça, though that certainly doesn't hurt.
+I'm a big fan of David Myers, and not just because of his lovely French brasserie in West Hollywood, Comme Ça (now closed) though that certainly doesn't hurt.
 Myers helped get his chef whites by cooking in Reims, France before returning to the U.S. to work for the Patina Group in LA.
 Sona was short, but well lived, and then came the well regarded Italian restaurant, Pizzeria Ortica in Orange County.
 On top of all of that, he's opened two restaurants in Japan.
 That's a well versed chef, and I saw touches of each of these influences in his new Silk-road inspired, HInoki & the Bird which opened in January of this year with the help of Executive Chef Kunikno Yagi.

 I was anxious to go when I first heard about his newest place, except that I couldn't get in.
 It would help if I could plan more than a week out, and sometimes two, even three, but after several months and some proper advance scheduling, I was able to dine in Chef Myers latest outpost.

 I assumed after 8 months, the opening hype would have made things a little quieter in the place, but when I arrived at 7pm on a Tueday, the rather large indoor/outdoor space didn't have an empty seat.
 When I left at 10pm, they were still seating people, so I'm happy to hear Chef Myers has another hit on his hands.

 With all the people, the indoor area, was quite loud, but luckily we were sitting on the slightly quieter outdoor patio which was a nice oasis with greenery along one wall, and a wood thatched ceiling let a nice amount of light into the area.
 The decor is infused, quite literally, with Japanese cedar Hinoki wood.
 You smell it, you see it, you're surrounded it by it, and it's a really nice touch.